 Modern medicine can – in some instances – cure the body, but it doesn’t necessarily heal the spirit.

 When we walk through a doorway, we don’t always know where it’s going to lead.
 Walking through a doorway requires trust – trust in life itself.
 Trust that life wants to sustain life.
-That life is a constant movement towards balance and wholeness.
+That life is a constant movement towards growth and wholeness.

 Disease isn’t a comfortable place.
 It can be a frightening place.
 But it can also be a comforting place.
 It can give us permission to finally listen to our needs.
 To stop and reflect.
 To decide what’s truly important.
 To live a more fulfilling and meaningful life.

-I invite you to regard dis-ease as a doorway to a greater appreciation of life.
+I invite you to regard disease as a doorway to a greater appreciation of life.
 A doorway to deeper connections with others.
 A doorway to discovery.
-A doorway to a healthier world – not just a healthier you.
+A doorway to a healthier world – beyond just a healthier you.
 I don’t know exactly what you’ll discover.
 I only know you have to walk through the doorway to discover it.

 I’ve encountered several daunting doorways along my life path.
-I shared my mother’s journey with lung cancer and now my father’s adventure with dementia.
+I shared my mother’s journey with lung cancer and my father’s adventure with dementia.
 I’ve also been on my own healing trajectory which took me beyond my training as a medical doctor.
-I therefore speak and write from a personal as well as professional perspective to share with you how healing can happen.
+I therefore speak and write from a personal as well as professional perspective about how healing can happen.

 Healing means different things to different people.
 Whether it’s curing a specific illness, having more energy, being able to forgive, lifting yourself out of depression, shedding excess body fat or feeling good in your own skin.
-It all starts with listening to your body, your heart and your soul (however you define ‘your soul’) and working with, not against, your deepest values and needs.
+It all starts with listening to your body, your heart and your soul (however you define ‘soul’) and working WITH, not against, your deepest values and needs.